dzhadyrassyn/codecrafters-redis-java/transactions.md

 2) Handle The EXEC command - Return simple error for now: ERR EXEC without MULTI

 3) Empty transaction.
 Add a logic in connection context to have transaction commands.
 For now, empty array is returned for EXEC

+### 18.06.2025
+Target: Queueing commands

+Result: In CommandDispatcher before handling any command I am now checking if a context in in transaction mode.
+If it is, I queue the command and return QUEUED message